 The shape and form of the main tomb/ossuary memorial is intended to be reminiscent of a traditional Macedonian house of the Ohrid region from the late 19th and early 20th century (Photo 7), with its inverted verandas, stylized windows and spiral staircase.
-The designer of this spomenik, Peter Mulichkoski, pioneered the concept of employing this stylized form of the traditional Macedonian house many of his sculptural works.
+The designer of this spomenik, Peter Mulichkoski, pioneered the idea of employing this exaggerated form of the traditional Macedonian house as an artistic style, using it in many of his sculptural works.
 Furthermore, continuing the 'house' motif, the amphitheatre area in front of the monument is meant to symbolize a Macedonian home's expansive and enclosed courtyard area.
-Meanwhile, at the entrance to this 'house' monument, there are two wrought iron gates in the shape of grape vines, which are meant to be representations of the traditional Macedonian trade of vineyard grape farming, a particularly important pursuit in the Kavadarci region.
+Meanwhile, at the entrance to this 'house' monument, there are two wrought iron gates in the shape of grapevines, which are meant to be representations of the traditional Macedonian trade of vineyard grape farming, a particularly important pursuit in the Kavadarci and greater Tikveš region.

 Photo 8: A 2014 photo of damage to engraved stone tablets